jessemiller/HamlPy/reference.md

 Notice that block, for, if and else, as well as ifequal, ifnotequal, ifchanged and 'with' are all automatically closed.
 Using endfor, endif, endifequal, endifnotequal, endifchanged or endblock will throw an exception.

+#### Tags within attributes:

+This is not yet supported: `%div{'attr':"- firstof var1 var2 var3"}` will not insert the `{% ... %}`.

+The workaround is to insert actual django template tag code into the haml.
+For example, django-social-auth login links need to look like:

+    <a href="{% url socialauth_begin 'github' %}">Login with Github</a>

+The haml that will get there:

+    %a{'href': "{% url socialauth_begin 'github' %}"} Login with Github

 ### Whitespace removal: